Townley Haas: 2019 World Championships

 In his first event at the 2019 World Championships, Haas swam in the prelims of the 4 × 100 m free relay, leading off in 48.60.
 The relay would go on to victory later that night, winning Haas a gold medal.
 In the 200 m free, Haas regressed to 14th place going 1:46.37, well off his silver medal performance from 2 years prior.
 Swimming the anchor leg of the 800 free relay, Haas split 1:45.16 to get the USA on the podium with a bronze medal.

 2019 International Swimming League

 In 2019 he was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
 Haas competed in the 200 meter and 400 meter freestyle races as well as relay events throughout the season.

 2022: Retirement

-In February 2022, SwimSwam and Swimming World confirmed Haas had permanently retired from competitive swimming for the remainder of his life.
+In February 2022, Haas announced his retirement from competitive swimming through his Instagram post.